Werner Nachtigall: Biography

-After graduating from high school in Augsburg, he studied at the Ludwig Maximilian University of Munich in the fields of natural sciences biology, physics, chemistry and geography with a diploma in Technical Biology and Bionics.
-From 1959 to 1961, he was research assistant at the Radiobiology Institute in Neuherberg, later in the Zoological Institute of the University of Munich.
+After graduating from high school in Augsburg, he studied at LMU Munich in the fields of biology, physics, chemistry and geography with a diploma in Technical Biology and Bionics.
+From 1959 to 1961, he was research assistant at the Radiobiology Institute in Neuherberg, later in the Zoological Institute of LMU Munich.
 His research interests during this time gave rise to questions that later led to the foundation of the field of bionics in Germany.
 In 1967, he was a visiting professor at the University of California, Berkeley.

 In 1969, he was appointed professor and director of the Zoological Institute of Saarland University.
 In 1990, he initiated the field of study called "Technical Biology and Biomimetics" (which he supervised until his retirement in 2002) and also the "Society for Technical Biology and Bionics" (GTBB) of which he was the first chairman until 2003.

-After his retirement in 2002, he became head of the BMBF-funded Competence Network Biomimetics BIOKON at the University of Saarland.
+After his retirement in 2002, he became head of the BMBF-funded Competence Network Biomimetics BIOKON at the Saarland University.

 Nachtigall died in Saarbrücken on 5 September 2024, at the age of 90.

 Research

 By making use of biostatistics, and also bringing together several scientific and engineering disciplines, his research which focused on mechanisms for movement in the animal kingdom led him to pioneer the field of bionics in Germany.
 Much of his published work centres on technology in the fields of biology, flight biomechanics and general bionics.
 In addition to technical scientific papers (over 300), he has published more than 30 popular books as well as articles which has stimulated interest in this emerging field.

-Professor Marianne Stokholm head of the Department of Architecture & Design at Aalborg university (AAU) Denmark, writes: "The German biologist Werner Nachtigall has since the 1960s been occupied with bionics.
+Professor Marianne Stokholm head of the Department of Architecture & Design at Aalborg University (AAU) Denmark, writes: "The German biologist Werner Nachtigall has since the 1960s been occupied with bionics.
 His writing on the subject is among the best."

 Nachtigall formulated ten principles which he felt should undergird bionics: